dvrkns/Schedule-TG-Bot/README.md

-# TG-bot-schedule
+# Schedule-TG-Bot

-TG-bot-schedule is an open-source Telegram bot designed to provide accurate, simple, and reliable schedule management for educational institutions or organizations.
+Schedule-TG-Bot is an open-source Telegram bot designed to provide accurate, simple, and reliable schedule management for educational institutions or organizations.
 The bot delivers up-to-date schedules, notifications, and interactive features to users directly in Telegram.

 ## Why This Project Exists